 As there is currently no mandatory feed-in tariff in NSW, Solar Choice uses customers energy bills and energy usage to determine the best size solar system for their needs.
 Aligning systems sizes with energy usage customers can make a significant impact on their energy bills without sending too much additional energy to the grid for minimal returns.
 Although some electricity retailers do credit customers 6-8c/kWh for solar electricity exported to the grid, these are nominal offerings.
 Solar PV owners who can adopt energy efficiency measures and use power as it is generated, however, can avoid the need to purchase electricity from the grid.
 In effect, this makes each kWh of solar power equivalent in value to each kWh of power bought from the grid.

-How much will a solar PV system in the Hunter Vally cost?
+How much will a solar PV system in the Hunter Valley cost?

 The cost of a solar PV had decreased dramatically in the last few years with systems now costing less than half than they did 4 years ago.
 The benefit for customers is that they can now purchase a quality system for a good price, however, there are a number of exceptionally good deals on the market with some companies (not associated with Solar Choice) advertising 1.5kW systems for under $500.
 This problem with these deals is that the components are likely to be a combination of old stock or non-brand products from manufacturers who may already, or soon will, be out of business making warranties invalid.
 This means that your ‘cheap’ system may actually cost you more in the long run if it breaks or fails and the manufacturer has gone under.
 With a quality system, performance and warranty will be guaranteed for 25 years, this means that your energy may cost as little as 8¢ per watt, a cheap system that breaks after a few years may end up costing you 30¢ or more.

 Unfortunately, the calculation of the Federal Solar Credit Rebate isn’t straight forward, as such Solar Choice calculate the figure automatically when generating a quote comparison.
-As a rough guide most of the Hunter Vally is located in REC Zone 3 (REC Zone and applicable STCs can be calculated for free on ORER‘s website).
+As a rough guide most of the Hunter Valley is located in REC Zone 3.

-What other incentives are there in the Hunter Vally?
+What other incentives are there in the Hunter Valley?

 Although we are no longer seeing the Premium rate feed-in tariffs that can make households money, the main reason for going solar is still financial.
 Houses with systems that closely match their energy needs can effectively be ‘paid’ the market value of their energy if they can shift most of their energy consumption to sunlight hours.
 Customers with solar PV can effectively have free air conditioning by investing a timer that turns the system on mid afternoon so the house is cool when they arrive home meaning they can switch it off once the panels stop producing for the day.

-How do I find the best solar deals in the Hunter Vally?
+How do I find the best solar deals in the Hunter Valley?

 The Solar Choice, Solar Quote Comparison tool has helped over 105,000 Australians find the installer, price and solar power system that best suits their needs and budget.
 We have a network of over 100 installers across Australia, all of whom are Clean Energy Council certified with long track records of installing solar PV systems.
 You can request a Solar Quote Comparison by filling out the form to the right of this page, we’ve just added a new feature for our commercial customers so their needs can be directed to our Commercial Solar Brokers, alternatively you can speak to one of our Brokers directly by calling 1300 78 72 73.